UBC-MDS/rimager/README.md

 ## Package in python

-We have package with same functionalities in python `pyimager`.
+We have the package with same functionalities in python: `pyimager`.
 See [here](https://github.com/UBC-MDS/rimager)